fedepaol/fedepaol.github.io/source/_posts/2016-05-13-how-to-a-timer.markdown

 #### Why do we need a whole post about timers?
 Recently, I had to implement a countdown timer in Android.

-If you google for _inspiration_, you'll get a lot of results like:
+If you google for looking for --code to cut and paste--_inspiration_, you'll get a lot of results like:
 - use a [countdown timer](https://developer.android.com/reference/android/os/CountDownTimer.html)
 - use a dyi implementation using handlers
 - be _a la mode_ and use [RxJava's timer](http://reactivex.io/documentation/operators/timer.html)